Hydroquinone: Uses

 Hydroquinone has a variety of uses principally associated with its action as a reducing agent that is soluble in water.
 It is a major component in most black and white photographic developers for film and paper where, with the compound metol, it reduces silver halides to elemental silver.

 There are various other uses associated with its reducing power.
 As a polymerisation inhibitor, exploiting its antioxidant properties, hydroquinone prevents polymerization of acrylic acid, methyl methacrylate, cyanoacrylate, and other monomers that are susceptible to radical-initiated polymerization.
-By acting as a free radical scavenger, hydroquinone serves to prolong the shelflife of light-sensitive resins such as preceramic polymers.
+By acting as a free radical scavenger, hydroquinone serves to prolong the shelf life of light-sensitive resins such as preceramic polymers.

 Hydroquinone can lose a hydrogen cation from both hydroxyl groups to form a diphenolate ion.
 The disodium diphenolate salt of hydroquinone is used as an alternating comonomer unit in the production of the polymer PEEK.

 Skin depigmentation

 Hydroquinone is used as a topical application in skin whitening to reduce the color of skin.
 It does not have the same predisposition to cause dermatitis as metol does.
 This is a prescription-only ingredient in some countries, including the member states of the European Union under Directives 76/768/EEC:1976.

-In 2006, the United States Food and Drug Administration revoked its previous approval of hydroquinone and proposed a ban on all over-the-counter preparations.
+In 2006, United States Food and Drug Administration revoked its previous approval of hydroquinone and proposed a ban on all over-the-counter preparations.
 The FDA officially banned hydroquinone in 2020 as part of a larger reform of the over-the-counter drug review process.
 The FDA stated that hydroquinone cannot be ruled out as a potential carcinogen.
 This conclusion was reached based on the extent of absorption in humans and the incidence of neoplasms in rats in several studies where adult rats were found to have increased rates of tumours, including thyroid follicular cell hyperplasias, anisokaryosis (variation in nuclei sizes), mononuclear cell leukemia, hepatocellular adenomas and renal tubule cell adenomas.
 The Campaign for Safe Cosmetics has also highlighted concerns.